-There are three issues that could cause a lowering of scores in an exam block.
-Those issues are tardiness, not logging in to the room with a working LMU ID, and suspicious behavior.
+There are four issues that could cause a lowering of scores in an exam block.
+Those issues are tardiness, not having a privacy screen, not logging in to the room with a working LMU ID, and suspicious behavior.

 - 1. A student is considered late to an exam if entering the room less than 5 minutes prior to the exam start time.
 For example, if an exam is scheduled to start at 8:15, the student must log in prior to 8:10:00.
 As an example, if the log shows the student came in at 8:10:42, the student is late, and the scores on the exams that day will be reduced by 2%.
 If a student arrives at an exam after any other student has already completed the block and exited, the late student will need to schedule and take make-up exams and is subject to the 2% reduction. - 2.
+Students are required to bring certain items to each exam.
+If a student does not have required items, the student will receive a warning the first time, then 2% off that day's exams the second time.
+If a student comes to an exam a third time without required items, the scores on exams that day will be reduced by 2% and the student will be referred to the ADAA or ADSS.
+If a student fails to bring a privacy screen, the student will be moved to the last row of the testing room.
+The penalties listed will still apply. - 3.
 Students are always required to have official LMU ID card with them during exams, visible above the waist.
 The ID is scanned by the wall unit in CVM 100 and CVM 101 for attendance purposes or a phone scanner in other locations.
 If a student does not have their LMU ID, they should report to one of the ESS and sign-in on paper with his or her LMU ID number.
 A student may sign-in to an exam one time each semester without their LMU ID, using a driver's license or other official ID.
 If the student reports to an exam for a second time without a working ID, the scores on the exams that day will be reduced by 2%.
 If it happens a third time, the student will be referred to the Associate Dean of Academic Affairs.

-Not logging in at all and not signing in with an ESS is considered an automatic infraction and scores will be reduced by 2%. - 3.
+- Not logging in at all and not signing in with an ESS is considered an automatic infraction and scores will be reduced by 2%. - 4.
 Students are always to display honesty and integrity, as is fitting for professional veterinarians.
 Professional behavior and language are always expected.
 While not an exhaustive list, excessive looking around during an exam, looking at another student's screen, excessively looking in the student's lap, or moving hands in and out of pockets can be construed as suspicious behavior.
 Sharing information on an exam or other assessment to a student who has not yet taken it is considered dishonest.
 Any student suspected to have engaged in academic dishonesty or violating any exam requirement will be referred to the Associate Dean of Academic Affairs.
 If the suspicion is warranted, the student may have consequences varying from a lowering of exam scores to completely discounting the exams as zeroes in that exam block to dismissal from the program.